Esgorhannoth/koneko/Readme.md

 There are two namespaces that you'll have no matter what: _Builtin_ and _Main_.
 Builtin has all the words that are defined and written in Haxe.
 You cannot redefined words in Builtin namespace, but you can shadow them.
 Main is namespace created by the interpreter for you to define your own words and generally play around.

-If you have a file named *Prelude.kn* in your current working directory, Koneko will load and interpret the contents of this file and add defintions from it to predefined Prelude namespace.
+If you have a file named *Prelude.kn* in your current working directory, Koneko will load and interpret the contents of this file and add defintions from it to predefined _Prelude_ namespace.
 You can put there word definitions that you need the most or just find useful.

 We'll see how to work with namespaces when we learn some new words.

 <a name="words">
-## All the words so far
+## All the words in the world are not enough
 </a>

 This section is quite long and contains the list of predefined words and a short explanation for each of them.
 Where appropriate stack effect comments will show up.